jrdnbwmn/pear/README.md

 - Gulp.js setup
 - Humans.txt and robots.txt templates

+## Getting Started
+- Download or fork Pear.
+- `cd` to the root directory and run `npm install`.
+This will install everything you need to run Gulp.
+- Bourbon and Neat are already installed, but make sure they're updated: `bourbon update` and `neat update` in the utilities directory.
+- When you start working, run `gulp` from the root directory.
+Now when you make any changes inside the `src` folder (to your Sass, Javascript, or images), the gulp tasks will automatically be run and your preview in your browser will automatically be updated.
+- Start coding and designing!

 ## How to Use
 I encourage you to download or fork Pear, look through what the default version has, and then add or subtract code according to your preferences.
 In other words, build your own Pear!